 the Australian Youth, Open and Para teams since 2019.
 Katie has worked with a wide range of non-climbing teams and athletes, including the Tiwi Bombers (NTFL), swimming, hockey, gymnastics, archery, wheelchair sports and athletics.
 She has worked with climbers as long as she has been practicing, and works with recreational, sub-elite and elite climbers across all disciplines.

-Since moving back to Melbourne in 2014, Katie has worked in the private sector, including in her current role as a senior outpatient multitrauma/orthopaedic/amputee rehabilitation physiotherapist with one of Melbourne's leading private rehabilitation organisations, including as the senior physio in a Complex Hip program and the musculoskeletal / neck physio in a Concussion Clinic.
+Since moving back to Melbourne in 2014, Katie has worked in the private sector, including in her current role as a senior outpatient multitrauma/amputee rehabilitation physiotherapist with one of Melbourne's leading private rehabilitation organisations.
+This has included as the senior Complex Hip program and musculoskeletal / neck Concussion Clinic physio.
 She has worked in sports private practice since 2012, and is currently working at Body Lab Physiotherapy and Pilates with colleagues who are leading and experienced Gymnastics and Dance physiotherapists.

 Katie has been a keen climber for almost ten years, and enjoys a combination of trad, sport and bouldering.
 Her personal sporting experience includes competitive swimming, hiking/trekking, surfing, sailing, open water swimming, and trail running.
 Katie understands through personal

 experience how hard it can be to take time off from your favourite